pytennessee/pytn-2019/about/code-of-conduct.md

 We value the participation of each member of the Python community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events (whether official or unofficial).

-To make clear what is expected, all staff, attendees, speakers, exhibitors, organizers, and volunteers at any PyCon event are required to conform to the following Code of Conduct.
+To make clear what is expected, all staff, attendees, speakers, exhibitors, organizers, and volunteers at {{ site.data.event.short_name }} are required to conform to the following Code of Conduct.
 Organizers will enforce this code throughout the event.

 ### Our Standards